 INFORMATION PROCESSING AND MEMORY…

-Information capacity is directly linked to sleep status.
+Our capacity to process information is directly linked to sleep status.
 We have identified that sleep is integral to synapotogenesis, i.e. making new connections in the brain.
 Acquiring new information and task based knowledge is accordingly supported by sleep.
 For instance, if you take a nap after a training session or sleep between consecutive sessions the new memory is stronger and you have superior recall than if you had stayed awake in between.

 Consolidating newly acquired information and explicit knowledge into memory occurs during non REM sleep.
 Retention and recall is therefore correlated with the relative quantity of NREM sleep the previous night.

 Stage 2 light NREM sleep frees up working memory capacity for new information.
-This function of sleep in managing working memory capacity means that the duration and quality of your sleep the previous night has a direct bearing on your ability to take on board new information and to acquire knowledge the following day.
+This function of sleep in managing working memory capacity means that the duration and quality of our previous night’s sleep has a direct bearing on our ability to take on board new information and to acquire knowledge the following day.

 LEARNING AND ACQUIRING SKILLS…